JensRestemeier/AmigaPad/README.md

 ![Photo of a populated PCB](images/pcb.jpg)

 I don't know what kind of Ferrite Bead the original Joypad uses, so I just put in a bridge.
-There is a choice of populating vertical buttons for the shoulder buttons, or plane horizontal on the face.
+There is a choice of populating vertical buttons for the shoulder buttons, or plain horizontal buttons on the component side.
 The button above the start button has no function in a normal Amiga software.

 ![Photo of joystick mode in Amiga Test Kit](images/standard.jpg)